hayden-hurst/banking-app/README.md

 - Add an admin dashboard for user management.
 - IP tracking for fraud detection and for account protection (e.g., login from different location/ip must be approved before authorizing)
 - Device login detection (e.g., user must approve login on different device)
+- Implement NoSQL for caching, analytics, and personalization.

 ---